 We are set up to provide E-Notarisation to our clients.

 Thanks to new and modern technologies, it possible for the notary public to offer the following client service known as “E-Notarisation” as can be used for clients seeking to obtain an “E-Apostille” or “Electronic Apostille”.

-The advantages of E=Notarisation are speed and efficiency, as the overseas based party to whom the notarised document is ultimately submitted to, can be supplied with the E-Notarised document almost instantly, without having to wait for courier or postage times associated with the delivery of paper documents.
+The advantages of E-Notarisation and Electronic Apostille are speed and efficiency, as the overseas based party to whom the notarised document is ultimately submitted to, can be supplied with the E-Notarised document almost instantly, without having to wait for courier or postage times associated with the delivery of paper documents.

 We are fully equipped to provide E-Notary and “E-Apostille” or “Electronic Apostille” services to our clients and are happy to answer any questions you may have.